KhazadDutz/KhazadDutz/README.md

 ### Glad to see you here!
 My name is Mauricio Ieiri.

-I’m a full-stack junior developer, currently finishing my studies at Trybe.
+I’m a full-stack junior developer, graduated at Trybe.

 My focus right now is learning on how to build a strong backend.
 Making your apps a lot lighter.
-Right now I'm in search of an opportunity to find my first job as a Web Developer.

 My hobbies are:
 - Watch/Read anime/manga;